Atmosera-CoPilot-Dev/self-paced/go/exercise-2/instructions.md

 # Refactoring

-You are given a MySQL script 'inventory.sql' and an application 'main.go' that uses the database defined in the script.
+You are given a MySQL script 'recordings.sql' and an application 'main.go' that uses the database defined in the script.

+Rewrite the application to use a database abstraction layer so that it can be easily modified to use a different database in the future.

 ## Steps: